swysocki/swysocki.github.io/_posts/2021-04-10-is-devops-engineer-a-title.md

 Companies should be clear about what they need in an engineer.
 Simply stating that an engineer will be "DevOps" with a laundry list of tools and cloud provider experience says very little about the actual expectations.

 As a potential employee you owe it to yourself to ask about the exact nature of the position during the interview process.
 As an employer be clear about the engineering skills and type of work you are hiring for.
-The best solution is to simplify our titles and own what we actully do in our profession.
+The best solution is to simplify our titles and own what we actually do in our profession, regardless of trends.